JoshData/python-email-validator/README.md

 The `validate_email` function also accepts the following keyword arguments (defaults are as shown below):

-`check_deliverability=True`: If true, a DNS query is made to check that a non-null MX record is present for the domain-part of the email address (or if not, an A/AAAA record as an MX fallback can be present but in that case a reject-all SPF record must not be present).
+`check_deliverability=True`: If true, DNS queries are made to check that the domain name in the email address (the part after the @-sign) can receive mail, as described above.
 Set to `False` to skip this DNS-based check.
-DNS is slow and sometimes unavailable, so consider whether these checks are useful for your use case.
 It is recommended to pass `False` when performing validation for login pages (but not account creation pages) since re-validation of a previously validated domain in your database by querying DNS at every login is probably undesirable.
 You can also set `email_validator.CHECK_DELIVERABILITY` to `False` to turn this off for all calls by default.

 `dns_resolver=None`: Pass an instance of [dns.resolver.Resolver](https://dnspython.readthedocs.io/en/latest/resolver-class.html) to control the DNS resolver including setting a timeout and [a cache](https://dnspython.readthedocs.io/en/latest/resolver-caching.html).
-The `caching_resolver` function shown above is a helper function to construct a dns.resolver.Resolver with a [LRUCache](https://dnspython.readthedocs.io/en/latest/resolver-caching.html#dns.resolver.LRUCache).
+The `caching_resolver` function shown below is a helper function to construct a dns.resolver.Resolver with a [LRUCache](https://dnspython.readthedocs.io/en/latest/resolver-caching.html#dns.resolver.LRUCache).
 Reuse the same resolver instance across calls to `validate_email` to make use of the cache.

-`test_environment=False`: DNS-based deliverability checks are disabled and  `test` and `subdomain.test` domain names are permitted (see below).
+`test_environment=False`: If `True`, DNS-based deliverability checks are disabled and  `test` and `**.test` domain names are permitted (see below).
 You can also set `email_validator.TEST_ENVIRONMENT` to `True` to turn it on for all calls by default.

 `allow_smtputf8=True`: Set to `False` to prohibit internationalized addresses that would
     require the